 These awards are presented to outstanding students in the social sciences and other applicable fields interested in the analysis of public policy issues.
 The selected student will contribute research and analysis skills to a study conducted at the Institute of Social and Economic Research (ISER) and will be awarded a $1500 stipend.

-- Disseminating knowledge through publications, community involvement, public service, and teaching.
+Disseminating knowledge through publications, community involvement, public service, and

-The deadline for applications to be submitted to the Office of Undergraduate Research and Scholarship located in Rasmuson Hall 115 is 5pm on March 19, 2013.
+The deadline for applications to be submitted to the Office of Undergraduate Research and Scholarship located in Rasmuson Hall 115 is 5pm Wednesday, March 19th, 2014.